 Once setup, the Hiker is easily operated by slowly and steadily pumping the ergonomic handle.
 Generally, no priming is needed, and the unit soon begins simultaneously pumping and filtering, producing clean, drinkable water.
 The Hiker‘s 0.3-micron, pleated fiberglass filter element removes dangerous algae, protozoa, bacteria, and other nasties, and even seems to eliminate many off-tastes of natural water sources.

-I find that about 50 pump cycles produce a quart of filtered water, so it’s no great chore to refill all the water containers needed for anywhere from one to four campers.
+I find that about 50 pump cycles produce a quart of filtered water, so it’s no great chore to refill all the water containers needed for anywhere from one to four campers, in a single session.
 When travelling solo or with a partner, we generally need to refill only every couple of days or so.

 Once your reservoirs are full, simply disconnect and stow the Hiker‘s hoses (the output hose and bottle adaptor should go into their own separate plastic bag, to prevent cross-contamination from the intake parts).
 Invert and pump a few times to clear the filter, then rotate the handle to cover and protect the output barb and to save space.
 Stow everything back in the carry bag for next time.